hallinbirch/ccSuite/README.md

 # Installation
 Download the entire repo and drag the contents into their respective data and scripts folders in either .../mp-stuff/ (WINDOWS) or .../PluginExamples (LINUX PACKAGE), then read below.

+**Every script/data file must be included, even if you don't enable the respective module!**

 # Changes to .../scripts/server.lua
 Open the **server.lua** file and make the following changes (use CTRL-F or something similar):